ember-cli-sentry/ember-cli-sentry/README.md

 export { default } from 'ember-cli-sentry/services/raven';
 ```

 You can also use a generator `ember g logger <logger-name>`, which will generate a service called `<logger-name>` extending `ember-cli-sentry/services/raven` and exposing its methods and properties.
+If you create the logger service that way, note that you must use the same name for the `serviceName` property.

 Now that you have a dedicated service for Raven.js, let's configure it.